BananaAcid/adobe2affinity/README.md

 ### Solutions
 - File > Export <kbd>*2024-06-28, AP v2.5.3*</kbd>

+## Are there more filters?
+### Solution
+- you may use https://github.com/0xC0000054/gmic-8bf for windows (plugin install help: https://github.com/0xC0000054/gmic-8bf/wiki/Installing-in-Affinity-Photo )

 ---

 If any explanation needs more then a sentance, it will link to a different markdown file in the same repo, where images can be included.
 In this main document, images may only be linked for now.